UK election: Boris Johnson's Conservatives secure landslide victory | DW | 13.12.2019

 Australian Prime Minister Scott Morrison tweeted: "Congratulations @BorisJohnson on a resounding victory and being returned as UK PM.
 Looking forward to the stability this brings and a new deal for Oz with the UK.
 Say g’day to the quiet Britons for us."

-The pound surged alongside UK stocks following the election results on Friday, with investors warming up to the market-friendly Tories.
+The pound surged alongside UK stocks on Friday, with investors warming up to the market-friendly Tories and the party's clear election win.
 The sterling was up at nearly 2%.

 The clear election result, as well as a potential truce in the US-China trade spat, saw Asian markets soar.
 Tokyo surged 2.6%, Hong Kong jumped more than 2% and Shanghai stocks increased by 1.8%.